Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+2024July3, talk more details with an experienced coder, less than 200hrs finish the v1.0.
+Talk to designer Wang, she promise to help me like she used to help of proronfly's and xinxuan's logo.

+2024July2, draw on jsdesign the whole day.

 2024July1, Switch the PRD to prototype, i prefer jsdesign 即时设计.

 2024Jun30, The negotiation with 2 outsourse coders are not smooth, they claim seelayer is too advanced to dev.
 I have to find other ways, either intern or full-time is acceptable.
 I also need bunch of presentation, to attract talents join the program, introduce the advantage to potential consumer, and investors.